 It is permissible to send only MSB or only LSB.

-A synth immediately uses MSB values as they arrive, and LSB values as they arrive.
-Since the high 7 bits and the low 7 bits are not updated synchronously, this creates intermediate glitch values.
+The consequence of this is that a receiving synth immediately uses MSB values as they arrive, and LSB values as they arrive.
+Since the high 7 bits and the low 7 bits are not updated synchronously, this will always create intermediate glitch values.
 For example, updating from 14-bit controller value 0x137f to value 0x1401 always creates one of these two intermediate glitch values: 0x147f or 0x1301.
-The values have been reduced to 6 bits of accuracy (down from the normal Midi 7 bits) by using Midi14-bit controllers!
+This means the values have been reduced to 6 bits of accuracy (down from the normal Midi 7 bits) by using Midi14-bit controllers!
 MPE+ solves this problem with synchronous 14-bit updates.

 In addition to resolving the glitch problem, MPE+ explicitly allows the controller to switch between 7-bit and 14-bit encoding simply by skipping the LSB.
 To achieve this, MPE+ encodes the MSB the same way (channel pressure) for 14-bit control as for 7-bit control, and the max value for 14-bit controllers is 0x3f80 (not 0x3fff).